jimshowalter/architecture-enforcer/README.md

 > -d (debug)

 The last six args are optional, and can appear in any order (or not at all).
 For details, see the notes below.

+Unresolved types and illegal references are written to the output directory (if strict is not specified).

 Notes: